makrai/notes/buechel18-emo-multilang-multitask-naacl.md

 * each combination of model and data set displays a satisfactory performance of at least r ≈ .75 after 15,000 steps compared to previous work (see below)
 * Overall, performance is higher for the smaller EN lexicon
-  * counterintuitive [but] consistent with prior work (Sedoc+ 2017; Li+ 2017)
+  * counterintuitive but consistent with prior work (Sedoc+ 2017; Li+ 2017)
-  * smaller lexicons ... comprise a larger portion of strongly emotion-bearing
+  * smaller lexicons comprise a larger portion of strongly emotion-bearing
 * the MTLNN model does indeed outperform the single task model on both dsets
-  * gain ... is larger on smaller data sets
+  * gain is larger on smaller data sets
-  * regularizing effect ..., since the SepNN model shows signs of overfitting
+  * regularizing effect, since the SepNN model shows signs of overfitting
     * SepNN needs fewer training steps before convergence, the
   * Yet, even when the separate model does not overfit (EN+), MTLNN better
-  * MTLNN model [converging in] about a minute on a middle-class GPU).
+  * MTLNN model converging in about a minute on a middle-class GPU).
 This is
     * only about a third as many parameters as the separate model SepNN

 ## 4.2 Comparison against Reference Methods

-* We combined each [lexicon with each] applicable publicly available embedding
+* We combined each lexicon with each applicable publicly available embedding
   * the embedding model provided by Sedoc+ (2017) will be used separately
 * For each of these conditions, we performed a 10-fold cross-validation (CV) for each of the 6 methods presented in Section 3